warp-ds/tech-docs/docs/migrating.md

 [REMOVED] button--primary -> use Warp button component instead [REMOVED] button--small -> use Warp button component instead
 ```
-Look in the [CSS docs](https://warp-ds.github.io/css-docs/) to find the correct class names, and in [Tech docs](https://warp-ds.github.io/tech-docs/) for the component names.
+Look in the [CSS docs](https://warp-ds.github.io/css-docs/) to find the correct class names, and in these [Tech docs](https://warp-ds.github.io/tech-docs) for the components.

 ## Component changes